jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 data exfiltration, and other actions associated with gaining and retaining access to targets for intelligence collection.
-For more about Russian state actors activity, see page 54\.
+For more about Russian state actors’ activity, see page 54\.
 Chapter 3 Nation State Threats
  Note 5